The Apple (1980 film)

-The Apple (also called Star Rock) is a 1980 science fiction-musical film written and directed by Menahem Golan.
+The Apple (also called Star Rock) is a 1980 musical science fiction film written and directed by Menahem Golan.
 It stars Catherine Mary Stewart as a young singer named Bibi, who, in a futuristic 1994, signs to an evil label named Boogalow International Music.
-It deals with themes of conformity versus rebellion, and makes use of biblical allegory including the tale of Adam and Eve.
+It deals with themes of conformity versus rebellion, and makes use of biblical allegory including the story of Adam and Eve.

 Principal photography took place in late 1979 in West Berlin.
 The film was panned by critics and has been considered to be one of the worst films ever made.

 Plot

 In a cut two-song prologue of the film named "Paradise Day," Mr. Topps (Joss Ackland) creates heaven and carves the first human, Alphie, out of a rock, sending Alphie to Earth to meet Bibi.

 The two take part in the 1994 Worldvision Song Festival.
 Despite being the most talented performers, they are beaten by BIM (Boogalow International Music) and its leader, Mr. Boogalow, who use underhanded tactics to secure a victory.
 The duo is approached by Mr. Boogalow to sign to his music label, but they soon discover the darker side of the music industry.
 Bibi is caught up in the wild lifestyle BIM offers, while Alphie risks his life to free her from the company's evil clutches.
 Alphie eventually convinces Bibi to run away with him, and the pair live as hippies for a year (and produce a child) before being located by Mr. Boogalow who insists Bibi owes him $10 million.
 Alphie and Bibi are saved by the Rapture, and all good souls are taken away by Mr. Topps who arrives on the scene in a flying apparition of a Rolls-Royce.